Have you ever considered branching out your business into other states? If so, you are considering a “foreign” business entity registration.

 When you register your foreign business entity, you are obtaining permission to conduct business within that state.

-For example, if you own your own business and you move to Virginia, you would seek to domesticate your business, rather than registering it as a foreign entity.
+For example, if you own your own business and you move to Virginia, you would seek to domesticate your business in your new location, rather than register it as a foreign entity.

-The key difference between registering and domesticating your business lies in the incorporation, or formation, of the business.
+The key difference between registration and domestication lies in the incorporation, or formation, of the business.

 When you register your business as a foreign entity, you are obtaining the ability to conduct business in one state while following the incorporation laws of another.

-Conversely, when you domesticate your business, you are changing the state incorporation of your business.
+Conversely, when you domesticate your business, you are changing the state your business is formally incorporated in.

-Therefore, if you register your Vermont business in Virginia, you are a Vermont incorporated business that is able to conduct business in Virginia.
+Therefore, if you register your North Carolina business in Virginia, you are a North Carolina-incorporated business that is able to operate in Virginia.

-However, if you own a Vermont business that you seek to domesticate in Virginia, you are transitioning into a Virginia incorporated business.
+However, if you own a North Carolina business and want to domesticate in Virginia, you are transitioning your business into a Virginia-incorporated business.

 You must consult with a lawyer in your current incorporating state to determine whether or not you are able to “re-domesticate” your business in another state.